etendosoftware/docs/docs/developer-guide/etendo-copilot/bundles/dev-assistant.md

 2. Then, go to the **Assistant** window, configure Etendo Code Expert and synchronize it.
 After that, go to the **Assistant Access** window and give access to the role.

 3. Start using the assistant.
-Open Copilot and select Etendo Code Expert
+Open Copilot and select Etendo Code Expert.

     ![code-expert.png](../../../assets/developer-guide/etendo-copilot/bundles/dev-assistant/etendo-code-expert1.png)